 Most licences will be issued for a five year period.
 This may mean the licence is granted for a period that is longer than this 5 year designation.
-The Council has the discretion to issue a licence for a shorter period of up to 5 years.
+The council has the discretion to issue a licence for a shorter period of up to 5 years.
+Please refer to the Policy decisions relating to granting of licences under CPRPL 2020.